AnomitraSarkar/BS-Lang/docs/SYNTAX.md

-# BS-Lang — Syntax Guid
+# BS-Lang — Syntax Guide

 Yo, what's good?
 Ready to yeet into the wild world of coding syntax?
 This guide’s got the tea on how to slay those lines of code like a total stan.
 No cap, syntax is the vibe that keeps your code from being a hot mess.
 It’s like the rules for flexing your programming skills—get it right, and you’re serving looks; mess it up, and it’s giving big "error 404" energy.